Temasys/getaroom/README.md

 Run `grunt dev` to compile the React JSX (js) and Stylus (css) files.

-This starts a localhost webserver in your browser in `https://localhost:8085`.
+This opens `https://localhost:8085` in your browser as it runs localhost webserver on your device.

 #### 4. Make it production ready